-Quarterly groundwater events include deeper, larger diameter wells that may be routinely sampled but are not equipped with any sampling device.
-Currently, there are no wells scoped for this design under TO 0207, but the need may eventually arise periodically (e.g., CS-3 is not equipped with a pump).
+Some quarterly groundwater events include deeper, larger diameter wells that may be routinely sampled but are not equipped with any sampling device.
+Currently, there are no wells scoped for sampling with this design, but the need may eventually arise periodically (e.g., CS-3 is not equipped with a pump).
 The diameter and depth preclude bailing as a feasible purging alternative.
 Samples collected from such wells will be obtained by bailer grab samples.
 The same field methodology for shallow wells will be implemented for collecting deeper samples utilizing a bailer.
 A single measurement for pH, temperature, and conductivity will be recorded to document the water quality.
-Sampling of CS-3 may require this sampling method.